mtdowling/vindinlua/README.rst

     Returns true if the tile is the playable hero.

 ``tile:isMine()``
-    Returns a number -1 or 1 to 4 if the tile is a mine, where the number represents the mine owner (-1 being unowned).
+    Returns a number 0-4 if the tile is a mine, where the number represents the mine owner (0 being unowned).
 If the tile is not a mine, returns false.

 ``tile:isTavern()``